OpenLiberty/open-liberty/.github/pull_request_template.md

 If a reviewer or merger sees this template, they should fail the review or merge.

-If this code change is fixing a user-visible bug in previously released code, it MUST have an associated issue **mentioned in the PR text or description**.
+If this code change is fixing a user-visible bug in previously released code, including any security issue, it MUST have an associated issue **mentioned in the PR text or description**.

    - That Issue also MUST be labelled “release bug”